Non-EU members, including Brits(!) need a visa to stay more than 90 days in the EU.

-Under the EU-UK Withdrawal Agreement (WA), any Brits provably resident in an EU country before 2021 can apply for residence in that country.
+Under the EU-UK Withdrawal Agreement (WA), any Brits provably resident in an EU country before 2021 can apply for residence in that country (until Dec 31 2021).
 That does not gain them EU citizenship, just permission to reside in the country.
 Anyone with legal right of residence, e.g. a Residence card in Belgium or a Carte de Sejour (CdJ) in France will have to renew it, reflecting their status as a resident but not from the EU.
-Those affected, if already registered or holding a CdJ should be informed, by a letter to ttheir registered address.
+Those affected, if already registered or holding a CdJ should be informed, by a letter to their registered address.

 A good explanation for those in France was published in The Local, last October,

 There are several types of French Visa giving different lengths of stay.
 The options and procedures are well described by two members:

 - Judy Evans' 2023 article, The French Visa Application Process, mainly for UK citizens